GregCM/whrwthal/README.md

 - For legal reasons, I don't do either in advance of distributing
 - If you plan to redistribute, you should only encrypt your copy, not the shared one (see [license](./LICENSE))

 Memory leak is a concern with Python, because Python decodes the text within an interpreter session and stores it in memory while the program is running.
 It's difficult to locate these storage points, and although memory is reallocated once your session is closed, some hardware is known to leak throughout.
-I know Intel CPU's have this issue, though they are in the process of upgrading.
+I know Intel CPUs have this issue, though they are in the process of upgrading.
 In all, those things are out of my control, and I only have the following recommendations:
 - Consider [Sandboxing](https://en.wikipedia.org/wiki/Sandbox_(computer_security) "Wiki: Sandbox security") solutions
     - [Firejail](https://github.com/netblue30/firejail)
     - [Bubblewrap](https://github.com/containers/bubblewrap)